JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-08-05-MiniprepPlus-DNA:RNA-extractions-E5.md

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/gel_20240805.JPG)

 The gel doesn't really look like anything...tried to look at it a few different ways.
 Maybe I didn't add the dye properly?
 Not sure, but Zoe is going to re-run the gel for these samples tomorrow.

+Zoe reran the gel and got the same thing (will add gel picture).